Loading Events

-3rd Annual Literacy Reflections on Black History K-12 Competition & Reception
+3rd Annual Literacy Reflections on Black History K-12 Competition & Celebration/Reception

 Greetings!

-On behalf of the Purdue College of Education Department of Curriculum & Instruction (Literacy & Language) we would like to invite parents/guardians of the greater Lafayette community to assist their K-12 students in submitting work for the 3rd Annual Literacy Reflections on Black History K-12 Competition & Reception.
+On behalf of the Purdue University College of Education Department of Curriculum & Instruction/Literacy & Language program, we invite parents/guardians of Greater Lafayette K-12 students to assist them in submitting work for the 3rd Annual Literacy Reflections on Black History K-12 Competition & Celebration/Reception.

 2026 Literacy Reflections on Black History K-12 Essay & Arts COMPETITION